bvtterfly/replay/README.md

 ### Custom Policy

 Reply use Policy to determine whether a request is idempotent and whether the response should be recorded.
 By default, Reply includes and uses `StripePolicy` Policy.
-To create your custom policy, you first need to implement the `\Butterfly\Replay\Contracts\Policy` contract:
+To create your custom policy, you first need to implement the `\Bvtterfly\Replay\Contracts\Policy` contract:

 ```php
 use Illuminate\Http\Request;